 The Build Environment

-Builds are run within containers.
-The build container is designed to match Laravel Forge's environment as much as possible.
+The build environment is designed to match Laravel Forge's environment as much as possible.

 The build container has several versions of PHP and NodeJS available.
-Here is what the build container has installed:
+Here is what the build environment has installed:

 PHP